gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/the_gnat_compilation_model.rst

 .. index:: gnat.adc

-GNAT allows completely arbitrary file names to be specified using the source file name pragma.
-However, if the file name specified has an extension other than :file:`.ads` or :file:`.adb` it is necessary to use a special syntax when compiling the file.
-The name in this case must be preceded by the special sequence ``-x`` followed by a space and the name of the language, here ``ada``, as in:
+GNAT allows you to specify completely arbitrary file names using the source file name pragma.
+However, if the file name specified has an extension other than :file:`.ads` or :file:`.adb` you must use a special syntax when compiling the file.
+The name on the command line in this case must be preceded by the special sequence ``-x`` followed by a space and the name of the language, here ``ada``, as in:

 .. code-block:: sh